 FALSE INTERPRETATIONS

 There are a couple of false interpretations of this passage.
 One view identifies the sons of God as demons or fallen angels, which involves a misinterpretation of the phrase “sons of God.”
-Another view is that the sons of God were the godly descendants of Seth, who intermarried the evil female descendants of Cain, but this view is pure speculation and has no support in Scripture.
+Another view is that the sons of God were the godly descendants of Seth, who intermarried with the evil female descendants of Cain, but this view is pure speculation and has no support in Scripture.
 Many of these false interpretations also identify the Nephilim as giants.

 We have discussed earlier the identity of the sons of God, the daughters of man, and the Nephilim.
 So, there is no need to recapitulate that discussion here.